 Pirtle said that she doesn’t want another family to go through what her family has had to.

-MODOT found that on I-70 in 2002, there were 24 fatalities involving cars that crossed over the median.
-In 2007, a year after guard cable were installed on I-70, there was one fatality involving a cross-median crash.
+MoDOT found that on I-70 in 2002, there were 24 fatalities involving cars that crossed over the median.
+In 2007, a year after guard cables were installed on I-70, there was one fatality involving a cross-median crash.